 Dyeing with natural dyes is fun fun fun.
 Before you get there however there are a few crucial steps.
 Step one: The deep clean – AKA Scouring.
 If you want good colors on cotton there is no getting around the boil and trouble side of things.
 There is a big difference between how you clean silk or wool and how you need to clean cotton.
 In this post I will focus on cotton.
 If you treat silk or wool like this you will be the very sad owner of a pot full of felted sticky yuckiness.
 Linen and hemp also have their own gentler process.
-The following is for cotton, remember right practice right fiber.
+The following is the Soda Ash process for cotton, remember right practice right fiber.

 Scouring really isn’t such a lot of fuss – though it does require a pretty big pot if you want to do yardage.
 I am lucky to have two 10 gallon pots to do my bidding.
 I try to only put 1,000 grams of stuff in it, but sometimes push it to near 1,400.
 It is pretty terrifying what comes out of seemingly clean cloth.
 There are a lot of seed oils, waxes and general guck in cotton that needs to be removed before successful dyeing can commence.
 A funny thing about cotton is that scouring it requires heat, and often mordanting and dyeing can be done cold.
 Go figure.